thiagopnobre/cassiobotaro.github.io/content/mv-bash-zsh.md

 Tags: linux, dotfiles, iniciantes
 Slug: mv-bash-zsh
 Author: Cássio Botaro
-Summary: Why i change from bash to zsh and how i made my new config.
+Summary: Why I changed from bash to zsh and how I made my new config.

 ![logo-zsh](../images/oh-my-zsh-logo.png "Logo zsh")

 ##Motivation

-A while ago, when i speak at Santa Rita in Inatel, my notebook doesn't work at the projector.
-Then i have to use a friend's Mac with zsh.
-I love what i see and decided some day give a chance to that shell.
+A while ago, when I spoke at Santa Rita in Inatel, my laptop doesn't work with the projector.
+Then I had to use a friend's Mac with zsh.
+I love what I saw and decided that some day I'd give a chance to that shell.

 Two months later i wrote my own .bashrc with some shortcuts to improve my productivity.

 The result was [https://github.com/cassiobotaro/dot_files](https://github.com/cassiobotaro/dot_files).

-Then, yesterday, i do a fresh xubuntu install and finally give a chance to zsh, and i in love.
+Then, yesterday, I did a fresh xubuntu install and finally gave a chance to zsh, and I in love.

 ##Disclaimer